-Ecommerce continues to revolutionise the wholesale sector as The Office of National Statistics (ONS) reveals wholesales received £165 billion in online sales alone in 2017.
+Ecommerce continues to revolutionise the wholesale sector as the Office of National Statistics (ONS) reveals wholesales received £165 billion in online sales alone.
+We outline the key points below:

 Ecommerce continues to be key for achieving sales growth

 The annual ONS ecommerce survey collated the latest online activity from businesses in various sectors across the UK.
 Results show that total ecommerce sales by businesses with over 10 employees was £560 billion in 2017.
 This is a 16% increase from £484 billion in 2016.

 If you thought that the majority of these sales were within retail, then guess again.
 An analysis of sales by industry shows the wholesale sector charging ahead with a total of £165 billion in ecommerce sales.
 This is £120 billion more than the sales within the retail sector (£44.4 billion) and is over 20% higher than total sales in 2016 (£129.4 billion).

 This comes as no surprise to us as we keep track of our own ecommerce growth index.
 Andy Pratt, Oporteo Business Development says “Since our analysis began in 2015 we have seen record revenue and order volume growth online.
 Demonstrating that wholesale customers are adopting ecommerce at an accelerating rate.”

 The ONS bulletin includes sales received via website and sales received via Electronic Data Interchange (EDI).
 The latest figures show that website sales grew by 21% to £300 billion in 2017, whilst EDI sales only saw an 11% increase.
 Overall, growth in EDI sales has been slower than website sales over the past 8 years.
 This is an ongoing pattern BCP continue to see as businesses move towards ecommerce websites, which are easier and more cost-effective to implement.